 Riding the rails is one of the most overlooked and under-rated ways of seeing these amazingly diverse countries.
 Unlike in the UK, where we regard train journeys as a regular experience - often linked to a fairly mundane commute, a North American rail journey is an event.
 The stations are often grandiose, historic monuments to glorious pioneering days.
 Just like in the movies, you'll hear the 'all aboard' call and know you're off on an adventure.

-Have a look at the our rail holiday sample itineraries.
+Have a look at a few sample itineraries:

 Larger than the USA, with seriously remote territories, it can be said that the construction of the transcontinental railway in the early 19th century spurred the birth of Canada.
 In 1836, the first public train service began.
 Something big was happening.
 Locomotives replaced horses and coaches gradually gave way to automobiles and train cars.
 The possibilities for Canada were now endless.

 Established by the Canadian government in 1977, VIA Rail Canada became the first national passenger rail company – using America’s Amtrak as a template.
 Today, VIA rail offers journeys across the country including The Canadian.
 VIA’s flagship service links Toronto to Vancouver crossing Northern Ontario and the Rockies.
 It is one of the longest train journeys in the world, taking four days to complete.
 In your Prestige Sleeper cabin, you’ll watch Canada go by in pure comfort.